-We remind you that those interested in how to immigrate to China and residence permits can turn to our immigration lawyers in Chia.
+We remind you that those interested in how to immigrate to China and residence permits can turn to our immigration lawyers in China.
 We are at your service if you want details about emigration to China.

 Immigration Law – a short history

 Before 2012, immigrants had benefited from easy access in China under the 1985 Law of Administration of Entrance and Exit of Foreigners.
 However, after the law’s enactment, the number of immigrants increased rapidly and, by the end of 2010, approximately 594,000 immigrants moved to China.
-Most immigrants came from the Republic of Korea, the United States of America, Japan, Burma and Vietnam.
+Most immigrants came from the Republic of Korea, the United States of America, Japan, Burma, and Vietnam.

-2012 – new Immigration Law in China
+2012 – New Immigration Law in China

-The Chinese authorities considered that the previous immigration law did not impose high standards so, in June 2012, at the National People’s Committee, a new law had passed: Exit and Entry Administration Law – in which it was stated, for the first time, that immigrants in China must have a certain level of education and occupational background.
+The Chinese authorities considered that the previous immigration law did not impose high standards so, in June 2012, at the National People’s Committee, a new law was passed: Exit and Entry Administration Law – in which it was stated, for the first time, that immigrants in China must have a certain level of education and occupational background.
 Our Chinese immigration attorneys can offer you more details on the eligibility process.
 Besides immigration, if you need help with any other matters, our lawyers can assist you.
 For instance, if you are seeking legal help for trademark registration in China, the services of our lawyers are at your disposal.
 There is very little information available online about trademark registrations, including fees, how to register your trademark, the process, and more.
 So, it is important to consult any legal expert before indulging in such a matter.

 “The Three Illegals Actions” of China (San Fei)

-Upon the enactment of the 2012 Law, the purpose of the Chinese government was to restrict the access in the country to certain people and to combat the “Three Illegals”, namely:
+Upon the enactment of the 2012 Law, the purpose of the Chinese government was to restrict access in the country to certain people and to combat the “Three Illegals”, namely:

 - Illegal entry in China;